fp7mplane/protocol-ri/protocol-issues.md

 Note that this arrangement does not support pull-based export.
 Is this an issue?

+_This arrangement has been proposed and should be implemented in the ping example._

 ## Registry Flexibility

 The registry is presently hardcoded into the RI.
 This does not allow the registry to be expanded at all, and does not allow e.g. the direct use of the IPFIX IE registry when doing so would be appropriate.
 Taking a page from LMAP, we should allow the registry used by a message to be expressed explicitly by URL, from which a JSON registry file can be downloaded.